 - Over 4.4 millions Canadians -14% of the population claim Irish ancestry, making the Irish the fourth-largest ethnic group in Canada.

-- Canada and Ireland celebrated 75 years of diplomatic relations in 2015.
+- In 2020 Ireland and Canada celebrate 75 years of diplomatic relations.
 Diplomatic relations between Canada and Ireland were established in 1939.

 - Canada is Ireland’s seventh largest trading partner outside the EU.